Education • Training • Certification

 It does not take a website, a business card, or written contract to define your activities as running an unlicensed business.
 As stated prior, if you have one client that is paying you to perform a service, you’re running a business (if done outside of a contracted police department detail) – get a business license or contract out with a company that has one.
 A police badge is not meant to allow full-blown private companies (or covert companies) to be formed and operate without state required licensing and insurance.
 There is a big difference between working as a security officer and running an entire unlicensed company.

-Let’s make sure that while we are enforcing the law on a daily basis as peace officers, that we are also obeying the law at night when working a non-departmental security detail for private clients and not running an unlicensed company or operating as such.
+Let’s make sure that while we are enforcing the law on a daily basis as peace officers, that we are also obeying the law at night when working a non-departmental security detail for private clients on a private gig and not running an unlicensed company or operating as such.
 Any questions or clarification on this topic, feel free to contact us at any time and we will point you in the right direction.

 14. Do I Have To Work For A Company Once Licensed?